A Simple but Efficient Transformer-Based Physics-Informed Neural Network for Incompressible Navier--Stokes Equations: Numerical Study

 \textbf{Convection PDE.} The one-dimensional convection problem is a hyperbolic partial differential equation frequently employed to represent transport phenomena.
 The system is defined by the formulation incorporating periodic boundary conditions as follows:

 where $\beta$ is the convection coefficient.
 As $\beta$ grows, the solution's frequency increases, making it more challenging for PINNs to estimate.
 In this instance, we establish $\beta=50$.
-This is a significant failure mode of PINNs, as they are incapable of capturing high-frequency solutions.
-In contrast, our proposed \textit{PhysicsFormer} accurately predicts higher frequency solutions due to its capacity to incorporate temporal dependencies in the learning process.
-We implement the soft regularization of PINN to solve that problem and optimize the loss function.
-Subsequent to training, we evaluate the realative errors between the predicted solution of the PINN and the analytical solution \cite{zhao2023pinnsformer}, as illustrated in Figure~\ref{fig:convection_beta50}.
-The PINN demonstrates efficacy in obtaining satisfactory solutions solely for minimal convection coefficient values, failing to perform efficiently as $\beta$ increases, resulting in a relative error approaching $100\%$ at $\beta=50$.
-Our proposed \textit{PhysicsFormer} effectively captures high-frequency solutions, yielding exact results with relative error error of approximately $1 \times 10^{-5}$.
+This is a significant failure mode of PINNs, as they are unable to capture high-frequency solutions.
+In contrast, our proposed \textit{PhysicsFormer} accurately predicts higher-frequency solutions by incorporating temporal dependencies into the learning process.
+We implement soft regularization for PINNs to address that problem and optimize the loss function.
+Subsequent to training, we evaluate the realative errors between the predicted solution of the PINN and the analytical solution \cite{zhao2023pinnsformer, zhaopinnsformer}, as illustrated in Figure~\ref{fig:convection_beta50}.
+The PINN demonstrates efficacy in obtaining satisfactory solutions only for low convection coefficients, failing to perform efficiently as $\beta$ increases, resulting in a relative error approaching $100\%$ at $\beta=50$.
+Our proposed \textit{PhysicsFormer} effectively captures high-frequency solutions, yielding exact results with absolute error of approximately $1 \times 10^{-5}$.